-Having a regular check-in is important for ongoing communication and cross-channel optimization; the right arm needs to know what the left arm is doing in order to optimize intelligently.
+Having a regular check-in between the SEO and PPC teams is important for ongoing communication and cross-channel optimization; the right arm needs to know what the left arm is doing in order to optimize intelligently.
 I recommend weekly or every other week meetings between teams for long-term projects, or more regularly for short-term projects.

-Integrated reporting is helpful for keeping your eyes on the prize: a UNIFIED cross-channel goal of maximal ROI.
+Integrated reporting for SEO and PPC is helpful to keep your eyes on the prize: a UNIFIED cross-channel goal of maximal ROI.
 Integrated reporting also helps highlight how gains in one channel can impact gains in other channels.
 I also highly recommend utilizing Google Analytics’ annotations, especially when running tests, to warehouse your insights and give others reviewing your analytics an idea of what the marketing channels are doing when interpreting data.